-EDU 6560 - Curriculum and Program Development in Gifted Education environment and appropriate curriculum for gifted learners.
+This course enables the educator of the gifted to design and implement a responsive environment and appropriate curriculum for gifted learners.
 The student is provided with skills necessary to align the gifted curriculum with the school district's instructional management plan.